Qumulo/qumulo-monitoring-dashboard/README.md

 <a name="create-account"></a>
 ### Step 2: Create a Service Account and Access Token on your Qumulo Clusters
-For this section, follow the guidance in [Working with Qumulo Access Tokens](https://docs.qumulo.com/administrator-guide/qumulo-core/access-tokens.html) on the Qumulo Documentation Portal.
+For this section, follow [Working with Qumulo Access Tokens](https://docs.qumulo.com/administrator-guide/qumulo-core/access-tokens.html) on the Qumulo Documentation Portal.

-A _bearer token_ is an item in the `Authorization` HTTP header which acts as the authentication mechanism for the Qumulo REST API.

 1. Create a service account.